omnibenchmark-renku/contributed-project-templates/omnibench-dataset/README.md

 ### 1. Initialize your new project

-**Ignore this step if you are reading this from your project on Renku.**
+**Ignore this step if you have already set up this project on Renku.**

 I. On the Renku page, click *new project*.